accetto/ubuntu-vnc-xfce-g3/docker/xfce-firefox/README-dockerhub.md

 The better you describe the problem, the bigger the chance it'll be solved soon.

 If you have a question or an idea and you don't want to open an issue, you can also use the [Discussions][this-discussions].

-**Remark:** The [GitHub project][this-github] contains image generators that image users generally don’t need, unless they want to build the images themselves.

 ***